aidandenlinger/advent-of-code-2023/README.md

 ## Usage
 Each day has two folders - one for part a and one for part b.

-To run, open that day and part's folder and run `cargo run`.
+To run, create a folder called `input` at the top of the repo and place your inputs inside, with the format `dayXX.txt`.
+Then, you can open that day and part's folder and run `cargo run`.
 These solutions assume proper input, it will panic on improper inputs.
-You can change the input in the `input.txt` file in the problem's folder.

 `cargo test` will run basic tests on the examples from the problem prompt, as well as test that it produces the expected answer from my input.
 If you change